Allied Healthcare Careers Program

 How to search for scholarships:

-Database Searches: We recommend that you try a few different databases, since none of them are comprehensive.
+Database Searches: We recommend that you try a few different databases to search for scholarships.
 Please see a list of databases listed on the UCLA Scholarship Resource Center Website.

 You'll give the database information about yourself (background, career goals, academic interests, hobbies, etc), and it will find scholarship matches based on your profile.
 Since many of the sites will send you e-mail updates, it's a good idea to set up a separate e-mail account just to handle your scholarship information.

-Ask Academic Departments: Many departments will offer scholarships for their undergraduates.
+Ask Academic Departments: Many departments will offer scholarships for undergraduate students.
 Always check for listings on department bulletin boards, and ask in the departmental office.
 Also, departmental counselors might receive information from scholarship agencies.

 Search Online: In addition to the free searchable databases of scholarship information, you can find a wealth of information online.
 The key is focusing your search, so that you won't be frustrated by the terrifying amount of information, and so that you can avoid disreputable sites and scams.

-Many scholarship programs will post their application materials on their websites-some may use an online application form.
-If the application is not available online, write to the scholarship agency to request a copy of the application.
-Tip: Make sure to include a self-addressed stamped envelope.
+Many scholarship programs will post their application materials on their websites, while some may use an online application form.
+If the application is not available online, you may consider writing to the scholarship agency to request a copy of the application.

-Application Form: Most scholarship applications will include an official form where you will list your personal information.
+Application Form: Most scholarship applications will provide an official application form where you will list your personal information.
 If the form can't be filled out on your computer, please write as legibly as possible.

 Stay Organized: It is important to keep yourself organized, especially if you're applying for more than one scholarship.
 Keep a record of what you've done for each application.
-If you use online database searches such as fastweb.com or brokescholar.com, we recommend setting up a separate e-mail account just to handle your scholarship e-mails.
+If you use online database searches, we recommend setting up a separate e-mail account just to handle your scholarship e-mails.

 Source: scholarshipcenter.ucla.edu